dhasdiel/Exercises-fullstack/README.md

 # Exercises-fullstack
-Exercises in fullstak course at ORT. 🖥️🌐
+Exercises for fullstak course at ORT. 🖥️🌐